yousafzia0/ITNOA-copy-website/replit.md

 - Mobile-optimized responsive design verified across all components
 - No debugging code or console.log statements in production codebase
 - Refined ITNOA logo glow effect to be more subtle and professional
+- Added Resources page with YouTube video gallery and professional design
+- Added two new PeopleSoft services: HCM Security and Financial Security assessments
+- Implemented meeting scheduler with business email validation and automated email notifications
+- Meeting scheduler integrated in footer with popup form and SendGrid email automation
+- All new features fully functional with proper error handling and user feedback
 - Website ready for immediate live deployment with enterprise-grade functionality

 ### Comprehensive Services Page Redesign & Animations (January 28, 2025)